sigasi/sigasi_insights/releasenotes/sigasi-3.05.md

 # Bug fixes

 As expected the old formatter had some untested "features", that the new formatter in Sigasi 3.4 didn't have.
 This release brings many improvements to make the new formatter return the same results.
 Thanks a lot for all the feedback

 ## Formatting bug fixes:

-- ticket 3826 : Formatting performance issues for certain VHDL constructs
+- ticket 3826 : Performance issues for certain VHDL constructs
 - ticket 3827 : Format alignment on first parameter does not indent if a comment precedes the line
 - ticket 3841 : Comments do not always break alignment blocks
-- ticket 3848 : Formatting issue in Component declarations
+- ticket 3848 : Formatting issue in `component` declarations
-- ticket 3856 : Do not break doxygen comments
+- ticket 3856 : Do not break **Doxygen** comments
-- ticket 3857 : Transport keyword confuses the formatter
+- ticket 3857 : `transport` keyword confuses the formatter
 - ticket 3858 : Formatting on first parameter with a component declaration and commented ports confuses the formatter
 - ticket 3866 : Format on first parameter gets confused when declarations are grouped
 - ticket 3869 : Align comments in group goes wrong
 - ticket 3879 : Comments preceded by a tab break syntax on format
-- ticket 3902 : Comments are not indented during format when they proceed the end of an indented region
+- ticket 3902 : Comments are not indented during format when they are before the end of an indented region

 ## Other bug fixes:

 - ticket 3845 : \[VHDL-2008] Scoping issue with package generics in UVVM
 - ticket 3019 : Entity instantiation autocomplete does not work in `generate` statements
 - ticket 3895 : Avoid `NoSuchMethodError` when Sigasi is used with newer Guava versions (*Eclipse 4.6.3*)
 - ticket 3884 : Scoping error with `if` condition labels in `generate` statements
-- ticket 3876 : Bugreport while exporting block diagrams (project without mapped files)
+- ticket 3876 : Silent exception while exporting block diagrams (project without mapped files)
 - ticket 3844 : Calling QuickFix from problems view applies the changes twice
 - ticket 3820 : `Case`/`for`/`else` generate show as `unknown` in Block Diagram
 - ticket 3893 : SystemVerilog parse error on Properties